 Live & Frozen Foods

 Feeding frozen and live foods is a great way to provide your Dojo Loaches with a natural food source.
-If you have other schooling fish in the tank like minnows or danios, your loaches might not get much before it’s all eaten though.
+If you have other schooling fish in the tank like minnows or danios, your loaches will not get much before it’s all eaten though.

 One way to limit this competition is to feed enough for all of your fish to get a good helping.
 Alternatively, you can add your live/frozen foods just after your other fish have had their fill of the pellets or tropical flakes they usually feed on.